AllureOfTheStars/Allure/README.md

     cabal install Allure

-For a more current snapshot, download the source from [github] [5] and run Cabal from the main directory
+For a more current snapshot, download the source from [github] [3] and run Cabal from the main directory

     cabal install

-The best frontend (keyboard support and colours) is gtk, but if needed, you may try one of the terminal frontends with, e.g,
+The best frontend (keyboard support and colours) is gtk, but if needed, you may compile the game binary with one of the terminal frontends using Cabal flags, e.g,

     cabal install -fvty